PoisonAlien/trackplot/README.md

 `trackplot` has only two dependencies.

 * [data.table](https://cran.r-project.org/web/packages/data.table/index.html) R package - which itself has no dependency.
 * [bwtool](https://github.com/CRG-Barcelona/bwtool) - a command line tool for processing bigWig files.
 Install and move the binary to a PATH (e.g; `/usr/local/bin`).
 If you have trouble installing the tool, follow [these](https://github.com/CRG-Barcelona/bwtool/issues/49#issuecomment-604477559) instructions.
+Optionally pre-built binaries are also included.

 ### Arguments